| Originally designed for the Office of the New

 Psychoanalysis of such trades indicates they are profound manifestations

 of the human capacity for psychosis and pyschopathy.
+Hint.
+A tenement of believers in the Carbon

 Trading ethos is that it provides transparency.
 The first test of the